tukkek/tie/README.md

 This next demonstration show-cases Tie's two-way reactive functionalty (HTML to Java Script and vice-versa).
 Access the demonstration here: https://tukkek.github.io/tie/demonstrations/react/react.html

 The library features being high-lighted in this case are:
-- `template.react()`: registers a call-back to any default event in the clone tree.
+- `template.react()`: registers a call-back to all default events in the clone tree.
 - `template.listen()`: as `react()` but reacts to only a single element at a time.
 - `template.trap()`: enables reacting to property changes in a Java Script object.
 - `template.bind()`: registers the call-backs for the trapped Java Script object.

-Keep in mind that you can always access all the normal Java Script features you know and love via the `template.root` element, which is a template-clone's root element.
+Keep in mind that you can always access all the native Java Script features you know and love via the `template.root` element, which is a template-clone's root element.
 This allows you, for example, to register non-default event listeners which aren't covered by `template.react()` and `template.listen()`.

 The full commented code is pretty-self explanatory in itself.
 You can read it here: https://github.com/tukkek/tie/blob/main/demonstrations/react/react.js